mehackit/sonic-pi-workshop/_exercises/02-make-a-song/04-lead.md

 end
 {% endhighlight %}

 Yay, that's a great start!
-Now go and explore with different melodies, synths and `attac:` and `release:` values.
+Now go and explore with different melodies, synths and `attack:` and `release:` values.